hexalang/Hexa/docs/reference.md

 ### Top-Level Statements

-Useful for simple scripts.
+They are useful for simple scripts.
 Hexa has no main function.

 ```hexa
 // At the .hexa file level